“How much time do I have to invest in Spelling You See?”

 Remember, all of this investment of time assumes that you have taken the time to read the instructional handbook, because Spelling You See is so very different from anything you have used with regard to spelling heretofore.

 If you have more than one student, you can capitalize on an opportunity for them to help each other, by having them check each other’s chunking.
 We call that “forced altruism” at my house.
 This allows them to learn from one another.

-There are two more investments of time for you in Wild Tales and above, and they are dependent on whether you have a child who is required to do one dictation a week in Wild Tales or two dictations a week in Americana and above.
+There are two more investments of time for you in Levels C through F, and they are dependent on whether you have a child who is required to do one dictation a week in Level C or 2 dictations a week in Levels D and above.